janesmae/ye_olde_janesmae.github.io/pages/bucketlist.md

 1. Feed a Kangaroo
 1. Climb the Seven Summits
 1. Hug a penguin
-1. Visit the Waitomo Glowworm Caves in New Zealand
+1. Catch glow worms in New Zealand
 1. Feed a giraffe
 1. ...